zacnees3/getting-started-with-github-copilot/.github/steps/3-copilot-edits.md

 If you don't get feedback, here are some things to check:

-- Make sure your pushed the changes in the `src/static/` directory to the branch `accelerate-with-copilot`.
+- Make sure your commite the changes in the `src/static/` directory to the branch `accelerate-with-copilot` and pushed/synchronized to GitHub.
-- Make sure you opened a pull request to the `main` branch
+- If Mona found a mistake, simply make a correction and push your changes again.
+Mona will check your work as many times as needed.

 </details>